nickhodge/SharpSimpleNLG/JavaToCsharpLearnings.md

-# Stuff encountered on the simplenlg journey to C#
+# Stuff encountered on the simplenlg journey to Csharp

 ## Can't just rename from .java to .cs and recompile
 * like, der. don't know why you would expect this to just work